MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-route-to-queue-rules.md

 After you configure the rules, the system matches the rule conditions, and operating hours of the corresponding queue to assign a work item to a queue.
 If more than one rule matches the required condition and the corresponding queues also match the operating hours, then the queue corresponding to the first rule in the list is selected for assignment.
 If none of the queues corresponding to the rules meet the operating hours, the work item is assigned to the queue that will be operational at the earliest.

 The routing diagnostics gives a detailed view of the matched and applied rules in the route-to-queue stage.
-For more information, go to [Diagnostics for unified routing](unified-routing-diagnostics.md#route-to-queue).
+More information: [Diagnostics for unified routing](unified-routing-diagnostics.md#route-to-queue)

 ## Percentage-based allocation of work to queues